steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 [`agc=2`](https://gist.github.com/blackgate/17ac402e35d2f7e0f1c9708db3dc7a44) — This seems related to automatic graphic switching between Intel and AMD Radeon GPU drivers.
 The setting 2 seems to prevent the AMD chip from powering down.
 Information around this is shaky.

 `smc=0x2` — SMC is short for [system management controller](https://support.apple.com/en-us/HT201295), which is responsible for battery, fans, sensors, and thermal management.
-While I found some reports with this flag, I couldn't figure out what it does.
+While I found some reports with this flag, I couldn’t figure out what it does.

 [`watchdog=0`](http://www.hari.xyz/2019/01/setting-up-os-x-for-kernel-debugging.html) — This “disables macOS watchdog from firing when returning from the kernel debugger.”

 [`nvme=0x9`](https://pikeralpha.wordpress.com/2016/06/15/nvme-boot-argument/) — This controls the Non-Volatile Memory Express controller, and it might disable the ‘Apple SSD’ check.
-I couldn't find info on 0x9.
+I couldn’t find info on 0x9.

 [`legacy_hda_tools_support=1`](https://github.com/acidanthera/AppleALC/blob/master/AppleALC/kern_alc.cpp) — This unlocks “custom audio engines by disabling Apple private entitlement verification.”

 `sandcastle=0` — It is definitely not [Project Sandcastle, which enables Android to run on iPhones](https://arstechnica.com/gadgets/2020/03/project-sandcastle-brings-android-to-the-iphone/).
-It sounds security related, but I couldn't find details.
+It sounds security related, but I couldn’t find details.

 [`chunklist-security-epoch=0 -chunklist-no-rev2-dev`](https://gist.github.com/devzer01/e24dc78150d574ade3382eaddaf1827a) — I link these together because they sound related, and they often show up in combination in random kernel panic reports.
 I have no idea what they do, but they again seem to disable something related to security.